-The vast majority of our work is conducted in the house.
-At times certain circumstances and requestes by the client may necessitate the need to facilitate a coordinated TEAM approach.
-Accredited Building Consultants is able to gather professionals to meet the specific needs of each client, including but not limited to those with the following areas of expertise:
+The vast majority of our work is conducted in house.
+At times certain circumstances and requestes by the client may necessitate the need to facilitate a coordinated "team approach".
+Accredited Building Consultants is able to gather a team of professionals to meet the specific needs of each client, including but not limited to those with the following areas of expertise:

 - Structural engineers.

 - HVAC (Heating, Ventilation and Air-Conditioning Specialists and or Indoor Air Quality Specialist).

 - Roof Covering Specialist.

 - Energy Consultants.

 - Medical and AHCA (Florida Agency for Healthcare Administration)specialist.

 Our fees are based on a number of factors and are exclusive for each project.
 Factors used to determine the fee include but are not limited to: